 How often your headaches occur and how long they last also are important factors.

 Your doctor will likely try to pinpoint the type and cause of your headache using certain approaches.

-A neurological examination may help your doctor detect physical signs of a cluster headache.
+A neurological examination may help your doctor detect physical signs of a neurological disorder.
+The exam is usually normal in patients with cluster headaches.
 Your doctor will use a series of procedures to assess your brain function, including testing your senses, reflexes and nerves.